Geonkick-Synthesizer/redkite/README.md

 # Redkite

-Small GUI toolkit for Quamplex projects.
+A small GUI toolkit for Quamplex projects.
+License GPLv3